 How do you use body language to your advantage?

-Body language is as important as words.
+Body language in interviews is as important as words.
 Moreover, it sometimes can reveal things that words can’t.
 Hence, it’s one of the interview skills you need to acquire, in order to use your body gestures for your own good.
 Here are some points to consider:

 Your appearance tells a lot!